Welcome to MLC’s Programming Hub! We’ve got some programming ideas, resources, and sharable content for use by public libraries.

 You probably have people on your library staff who are passionate about books.
 Get two of them together on Zoom to chat about what they love, and be sure and give your chats a fun, bookish name.

 Creating a virtual book club is pretty easy: choose a book, invite both your staff and the public to read and discuss, and post a Zoom link.
 PLUS: Want someone from MLC to handle your virtual book club?
-Choose a book from our updated list, borrow our kit, and we’ll use our Zoom account to host and run your book club discussion.
-Click here to request a book club facilitator and contact Charlie Simpkins at firstname.lastname@example.org or 601-432-4498.
+Choose a book from our updated list, borrow our kit, and we’ll use our Zoom account to host and run your book club discussion up to three times.
+Click here to request a book club facilitator and contact Charlie Simpkins at email@example.com or 601-432-4498.

 Tour the Town